 Regardless of your business or project type, you can make Wrike work for you as a project management tool, because it’s truly flexible and adaptable.
 It integrates with most well-known apps, so you can connect your Wrike account to any other accounts that will be useful in managing your project, including CRM, email, Chat/messenger, social media, file storage, CMS, and much more.

 There is currently no live chat or messaging function to message team members, you have to ‘Mention’ the team member you want to communicate within comments (@teammember), although you can use an integration such as HipChat to achieve this.
-Although there is a free plan, the paid plans are slightly more expensive than other comparable project management tools.
+Although there is a free version plan (not just a free trial), the paid plans are slightly more expensive than other comparable project management tools.

 Trello is a project management tool that not only helps you collaborate with others on work tasks but also allows you to organise and share personal projects such as holidays and home renovation projects too, so you can manage your entire life from one dashboard.

 Getting started with Trello is simple.
-Trello boards are essentially lists of tasks (cards) that you need to complete.
+Trello boards are essentially lists of tasks (cards – or Kanban baord to-do lists) that you need to complete.
 You can add comments, upload files, create due dates, add labels and more to each card, and as you complete tasks on your checklist, a progress bar will let you know as a percentage how far through your project you are.

 You can invite as many collaborators to each board as you need to, and assign tasks to different users.
 It’s really easy to allocate a person to a task, you simply drag and drop the person you want to allocate the task to, to the card related to the task.